 - 34. There are two issues in respect of Scotland, one which affects only two Circuits and the other more general.
 These are considered in order. - 35.
-The provision of paragraph 16 has been applied to the two most northerly Circuits in Scotland, viz Inverness and the North of Scotland Mission, by resolution of the 2000 Conference.
+The provision of paragraph 16 has been applied to the two most northerly Circuits in Scotland, viz Inverness and the North of Scotland Mission, by resolution of the Conference of 2000.
 The ministers, at present, live in Inverness, Aberdeen and Peterhead.
 The next most northerly based ministers are in Dundee and Stirling, but they are not included.
 The Committee's assumption is that expenses may be claimed to Carlisle or Berwick-upon-Tweed, being the main points of entry to 'the mainland', though a case could be equally be made for Edinburgh or Glasgow in the heartland of the location of their district colleagues, or even Dundee or Stirling. - 36.
-The basis for this provision is simply to assist ministers and their spouses and dependent children to visit family members twice a year: it is not related to the cost of living, but distance, and it therefore crucially depends on the destination of those visits. - 37.
-Now consider the distances involved.
+The basis for this provision is simply to assist ministers and their spouses and dependent children to visit family members twice a year: it is not related to the cost-of-living, but distance, and it therefore crucially depends on the destination of those visits.

+4 As an aside, the Committee also notes that university tuition is free in Scotland, and medical prescriptions are free in both Scotland and Wales, at least for the present.

+5 It is common for employers in the South-East to have an Inner London and a (lesser) Outer London Allowance, based on housing costs.
+They also have the problem of where to draw the lines.

+- 37. Now consider the distances involved.
 Peterhead and Inverness are not significantly further from, say, Leeds or Manchester than is Penzance.
 The Committee therefore submits that there is no greater case for the application of paragraph 16 in Inverness and the North of Scotland Mission than there is in west Cornwall.
-Furthermore, its application in the two Circuits invokes a similar boundary problem (as in the London case) as it disadvantages ministers who live in Dundee or Stirling. - 38.
-The Committee therefore recommends that the application of paragraph 16 be discontinued in the Inverness and North of Scotland Mission Circuits with effect from September 2017 for new or renewed (ie re-invited) appointments but retained for the period of existing invitations. - 39.
+Furthermore, its application in the two circuits invokes a similar boundary problem (as in the London case) as it disadvantages ministers who live in Dundee or Stirling. - 38.
+The Committee therefore proposes that the application of paragraph 16 be discontinued in the Inverness and North of Scotland Mission Circuits with effect from September 2017 for new or renewed (ie re-invited) appointments but retained for the period of existing invitations.
+However, given the provision of paragraph 39, the Council may consider that implementation from September 2016 is feasible. - 39.
 The Committee does recognise that the demands of itinerancy may lead to ministers and their families being stationed long distances from other family members, whether it is in northern Scotland, west Cornwall, west Wales or east Kent.
 It all depends on individual circumstances.
-The Committee is always willing to consider requests for grants from the Fund for the Support of Presbyters and Deacons (FSPD) on grounds of acute financial need, noting that the fuel costs of a

-6 It is common for employers in the South-East to have an Inner London and a (lesser) Outer London Allowance, based on housing costs.
-They also have the problem of where to draw the lines.

-600-mile car round trip are about £100, which can be applied to ministers stationed anywhere in mainland UK visiting family members anywhere else7.
-As this is an existing provision, it may be invoked with immediate effect.

-40. The Committee has listened to the submissions made at both the Conference and the Methodist Council on behalf of the whole of Scotland highlighting that it is not customary for ministers to receive fees for funerals and weddings (based on the practice of the Church of Scotland) and that this may justify a distinctive allowance for all ministers stationed in Scotland.
-The Committee suggests that the resolution of this matter await the outcome of the theological review of ministerial remuneration, which will include reflections on the whole issue of such fees.
+The Committee is always willing to consider requests for grants from the Fund for the Support of Presbyters and Deacons (FSPD) on grounds of acute financial need, noting that the fuel costs of a 600-mile car round-trip are about £100, which can be applied to ministers stationed anywhere in mainland UK visiting family members anywhere else6.
+As this is an existing provision, it may be invoked with effect from September 2016. - 40.
+The Committee has listened to the submissions made at both the Conference and the Methodist Council on behalf of the whole of Scotland highlighting that it is not customary for ministers to receive fees for funerals and weddings (based on the practice of the Church of Scotland) and that this may justify a distinctive allowance for all ministers stationed in Scotland.
+The Committee suggests that the resolution of this matter await the outcome of the Faith and Order review, which will include reflections on the whole issue of such fees.